 Let's move on to your vehicle's towing capacity.

 Boy oh boy, we get it.
 MORE stuff to know!
 Yes, it's all-important, so let's continue on.

-Your tow vehicle is 'rated' to tow and to carry only a certain amount of weight.
+Now, your tow vehicle is 'rated' to tow and to carry only a certain amount of weight.

 No, your Ford Ranger CANNOT pull that 30' travel trailer you have been eyeballing.

-So how do you know, or find out, how much your vehicle CAN pull?
+So, how do you know, or find out, how much your vehicle CAN pull?
 Your best bet is to look it up in your tow vehicle's manual.

-If you don't have it, most manuals can be found on the manufacturer's website.
+However, if you don't have it, most manuals can be found on the manufacturer's website.

 Or, here's a convenient guide to vehicle tow ratings from Trailer Life Magazine.

-You can search your vehicle and year to find your maximum towing weight (though this weight may depend on the equipment your particular vehicle is equipped with).
+There, you can search your vehicle and year to find your maximum towing weight (though this weight may depend on the equipment your particular vehicle is equipped with).

 Weighing Your Travel Trailer